This page may contain affiliate links, see our disclaimer here.

 Our exciting Cretan towns!

-Whilst dreaming of her beaches, olive groves and mountains, don't forget Kriti's thriving towns.
+Whilst visiting her beaches, olive groves and mountains, don't forget Kriti's thriving towns.

-With a total population over 650,000 Crete welcomes a tourist population of nearly 2 million every year.
+With a total population over 620,000 Crete welcomes over 5 million tourist visitors every year.

 Many Cretans live in the four capitals; or share their time between the capital and the village.

 Each has a different character and pulse for the traveller to discover.